 On March 26, 2010, Educational Credit Management Corporation (ECMC), a student loan agency, revealed that personal data on about 3.3 million student loan borrowers had been stolen from its headquarters in Minnesota.
 The compromised information included student’s names, addresses, date of birth and social security numbers.

 A class action suit was filed against online movie rental giant Netflix in California, claiming that Netflix has “perpetrated the largest voluntary privacy breach to date.”
 According to the Complaint, Netflix knowingly and voluntarily disclosed the sensitive and personal information of approximately 480,000 Netflix subscribers when Netflix provided participants in a contest initiated to improve Netflix’s movie recommendation systems with data sets containing over 100 million subscriber movie ratings and preferences.
 Netflix has claimed that the data sets provided to the contest participants were anonymized and that the subscribers’ movie ratings were accompanied only by “a numeric identifier unique to the subscriber” (as opposed to the subscriber’s name or other personal information).
-However, the complaint sites the results of several researchers who, in fact, were able to crack Netflix’s anonymization process and identify individual subscribers.
+However, the complaint cites the results of several researchers who, in fact, were able to crack Netflix’s anonymization process and identify individual subscribers.

 Lincoln National Financial Securities mistakenly print a username and password in a brochure posted on a public website, but it let employees and affiliates share usernames and passwords.
 Unfortunately, those credentials belonged to a portfolio information system housing data for 1.2 million customers.
-This single incident accounts for nearly all of the records breached by insider access during 2010 – but most other insider breaches were reported as having unknown record impact.
-According to the ITRC, just 51 percent of all breaches report number of records exposed, making it hard to assess their severity.
+This single incident accounts for nearly all of the records breached by insider access during 2010 – but most other insider breaches were reported as having an unknown record impact.
+According to the ITRC, just 51 percent of all breaches reported a number of records exposed, making it hard to assess their severity.

 A class action filed against Florida insurer AvMed Health Plans seeks redress for a data breach that occurred when two laptops, containing patient information for 1.2 million members, were stolen from the company’s headquarters.
-According to AvMed, the laptops were left unattended and contained members’ names, home addresses, phone numbers and Social Security numbers – as well as medical history data such as diagnosis information, medical procedure and prescription information.
+According to AvMed, the laptops were left unattended and contained members’ names, home addresses, phone numbers, and Social Security numbers – as well as medical history data such as diagnosis information, medical procedure and prescription information.

 Massachusetts-based South Shore Hospital was hit with a $750,000 fine for a data breach that affected more than 800,000 people.
-Back-up tapes, containing individuals’ names, social security numbers, financial account numbers, and medical diagnoses were supposed to be erased at a facility in Texas, but two boxes full of those tapes were lost in the mail.
+Backup tapes, containing individuals’ names, social security numbers, financial account numbers, and medical diagnoses were supposed to be erased at a facility in Texas, but two boxes full of those tapes were lost in the mail.

-Ohio State University discovered an unauthorized access on its server that stored the names, SSNs, birth dates, and addresses of up to 760,000 current and former students, faculty, staff, consultants and contractors.
+Ohio State University discovered an unauthorized access on its server that stored the names, SSNs, birth dates, and addresses of up to 760,000 current and former students, faculty, staff, consultants, and contractors.
 Though no data was stolen, the university cautioned that the breach could result in identity theft of the individuals whose information was stored on the server.

 About 600,000 Citigroup customers got a shock in February when they received their annual tax documents – with their Social Security numbers printed on the outside of the envelope.
-CitiGroup stated that the numbers were surrounded by other numbers and letters “that resembled a mailing routing number.”
+Citigroup stated that the numbers were surrounded by other numbers and letters “that resembled a mailing routing number.”
 At least 50 of the customers have complained about the gaffe to Citi.

 Anthem Blue Cross, a major US. health insurance provider which is a subsidiary of insurance giant Wellpoint, sent letters to 470,000 customers in California warning them that their personal data might have been accessed online.
 After a routine upgrade, a third-party vendor stated that all security measures had been properly reinstated, when in fact they hadn’t.
 As a result, thousands of applicants for coverage who were under the age of 65 had their personal information exposed in the open.

-On April 5, Affinity Health Plan issued a press release concerning a “potential security breach” of customer, provider, and staff personal information.
+On April 5, Affinity Health Plan issued a press release concerning a “potential security breach” of the customer, provider, and staff personal information.
 On March 17, Affinity received information that an office copy machine it had previously leased and since returned to the leasing company may contain personal information on its hard drive.
 Some of the personal information on the machine included Social Security numbers, dates of birth, and medical information.

 A Malaysian national named Lin Mun Poo hacked into the Cleveland Federal Reserve Bank and several other computer systems, including a defense contractor, and possessed of more than 400,000 credit and debit card numbers.
 Later, Poo was taken into custody a few hours later, after meeting with a “carder” who had offered to give him $1,000 cash for 30 active credit and debit card numbers.